 The AFEP-MEDEF Code does not provide a recommendation on whether shareholders should favour the separation or combination of the board chair and CEO roles.
 Instead, it stresses the importance of transparency between executives and the board, between a company and the markets, and between a company and its shareholders.
-The AFEP-MEDEF Code states that where the roles are combined, a company may appoint a lead director from among its independent members.
-The AFG states an explicit preference for the separation of the
+The AFEP-MEDEF Code states that where the roles are combined, a company may appoint a lead director from among its independent members.29 The AFG states an explicit preference for the separation of the two roles, and the appointment of a lead independent director where they are combined.30 When a board has a separate nominating committee, we generally do not recommend that shareholders vote against CEOs who chair the board.
+However, we may recommend voting against the nominating committee chair when the chair and CEO roles are combined and the board has failed to implement adequate measures to prevent and manage the potential conflict of interests deriving from the combination of the two positions such as appointing an independent lead or presiding director or adopting other countervailing board leadership structures.
+In the absence of a nominating committee, we may recommend voting against the board chair under these conditions.
+Further, we typically encourage our clients to support separating the roles of chair and CEO whenever that question is posed in a proxy, as we believe that it is in the long-term best interests of the company and its shareholders.

-&lt;sup>22 Articles L.225-21, L.225-77 and L.225-94-1 of the French Commercial Code.
+27 Articles L.225-21, L.225-77, L.225-94-1 of the French Commercial Code; Article 19.2 of the AFEP-MEDEF code and Section II, letter D of the AFG Recommendations.